 I have a BA (University of Melbourne), MA (University of Sydney) and PhD (University of Auckland) in Philosophy.
 My doctoral thesis researched the nature of phronēsis or practical intelligence involved in pre-reflective modes of ethical response.
 I have several works in progress that emerge from this thesis.
-One relates practical intelligence to recent debates in epistemology and philosophy of language concerning know-how; one attempts to rationally reconstruct from Aristotle the idea of conceptualised perception as a minimal form of rationality; one attempts to negotiate the debate between Dreyfus and McDowell on the nature of phronēsis; and a forthcoming article that poses a trilemma for contemporary neo-Aristotelian and Heideggerean views on the nature of phronēsis (2014).
+One relates practical intelligence to recent debates in epistemology and philosophy of language concerning know-how; one attempts to rationally reconstruct from Aristotle the idea of conceptualised perception as a minimal form of rationality; one attempts to negotiate the debate between Dreyfus and McDowell on the nature of phronēsis; and an article that poses a trilemma for contemporary neo-Aristotelian and Heideggerean views on the nature of phronēsis (2015).

 I have studied Indian and Tibetan Buddhist thought in India, Nepal, USA, Switzerland and Japan.
 I co-authored Moonshadows: Conventional Truth and Buddhist Philosophy (Cowherds, Oxford University Press, 2011) which focuses on issues of metaphysics, theories of truth, justification and ethics in Madhyamaka Buddhism.
-I have published articles on the nature of action and ethical agency that emerge from recent engagements with Indian Pramānāvāda, Classical Chinese Confucianism and Daoism (2011a; 2011b); on meta-ethical problems that arise when Buddhist ethics is contextualised in Pramānāvāda epistemology (2010-11); an investigation of moral justification in the context of Prāsaṅgika Madhyamaka (2015); and a forthcoming book chapter on Buddhist idealism.
+I have published articles on the nature of action and ethical agency that emerge from recent engagements with Indian Pramānāvāda, Classical Chinese Confucianism and Daoism (2011a; 2011b); on meta-ethical problems that arise when Buddhist ethics is contextualised in Pramānāvāda epistemology (2010-11); an investigation of moral justification in the context of Prāsaṅgika Madhyamaka (2015); and a forthcoming book chapter on Buddhist idealism (forthcoming).
 I have also co-authored a book chapter with Koji Tanaka on spontaneous action in martial arts which engaged the Japanese Zen Buddhist views of Takuan (2010).

 School of Philosophy, RSSS